 12. Is it true I can get a free new car for my medical transportation business?

-In our guide, How to Start a Profitable Senior Transportation Business, we explain the simple way to get this special tax deduction from the I.R.S, or the C.R.A in Canada, to pay for the cost of a leased or purchased new or used vehicle.
+In our guide, Start Your Own Senior Transportation Business, we explain the simple way to get this special tax deduction from the I.R.S, or the C.R.A in Canada, to pay for the cost of a leased or purchased new or used vehicle.

 If you are seeking a way to provide a dependable income from helping others, consider starting your own senior transportation business.
 The start-up costs are low and your customers genuinely appreciate what you do for them.
-To discover more about this amazing service business, read our guidebook.
+To discover more about this amazing service business, Click Here.